CardiacIGA/cardiga/README.md

 ## How to use the module

 After cloning the repository in your desired local folder, CardIGA can be installed by specifying "pip install -e ." inside the folder where the repository is cloned.
-The module can then be used by simply importing it: "import cardiga".
+The module can then be used by simply importing it: "import cardigan".

+## Citing this module

+Please consider citing this module when using it:
+Willems, R., Janssens, K. L., Bovendeerd, P. H., Verhoosel, C. V., & van der Sluis, O. (2024).
+An isogeometric analysis framework for ventricular cardiac mechanics.
+Computational Mechanics, 73(3), 465-506.
+DOI: https://doi.org/10.1007/s00466-023-02376-x